MedSwitcher

 Mounjaro vs Zepbound: Same Drug, Different Indication

 Mounjaro and Zepbound are both tirzepatide — the same molecule.
 Mounjaro is FDA-approved for type 2 diabetes; Zepbound is approved for weight management.
-The switching process to Foundayo is identical, but the clinical considerations differ:
+The switching process to Foundayo is identical, but the clinical considerations differ (see our Zepbound → Foundayo guide for the weight-loss-focused version):

 • If using Mounjaro for weight loss: The switch to Foundayo is the same as Zepbound → Foundayo.